AI Receptionist Australia — 24/7 Bookings, Triage & After-Hours

 - 6 · Triage and escalation

-Urgent-symptom keywords (chest pain, breathing, suicidal ideation, severe bleeding, suspected stroke, anaphylaxis, paediatric fever) trigger a hard warm-transfer to your triage nurse or duty GP in under 8 seconds.
+Urgent-symptom keywords (chest pain, breathing, suicidal ideation, severe bleeding, suspected stroke, anaphylaxis, paediatric fever) trigger a hard, immediate warm-transfer to your triage nurse or duty GP.
 Edge cases and any 'speak to a human' route to your hunt group with full call context attached.

 - 7 · Audit trail